 The Securities Enforcement Empirical Database (SEED) currently provides data for SEC actions initiated against public companies traded on major U.S. exchanges and their subsidiaries.
 We define public companies as companies with security prices that are tracked by the Center for Research in Security Prices.

-The SEC filed 68 new enforcement actions against public companies and subsidiaries in FY 2022, an increase of 28% from FY 2021.
+The SEC filed 56 new enforcement actions against public companies and subsidiaries in FY 2025, a decrease of 30 percent from FY 2024.

 See color accessible chart.
 See full text description.